cysouw/diathesis/text/c04_summaryEpi.md

 ### *Perfektinferenz* (*scheinen/erscheinen+Partizip*) {#sec:summary-perfektinferenz}

 The marking of ~~Perfektinferenz~~ (full discussion in [@sec:participles-scheinen-intransitive]) consists of the verbs *scheinen* or *erscheinen* with a participle of an intransitive verb [@next a].
 Typical agentive intransitive verbs like *schlafen* 'to sleep' do not allow for this construction [@next b].
-Similar to the previous *Imperfektinferenz* (see [@sec:summary-imperfektinferenz]) it expresses an inferential evidential in which the speaker indicates confidence in the state-of-affairs based on a deduction from available information.
-By using the participle, the event is marked as perfective.
-When used with a transitive verb the *(er)scheinen+Partizip* construction leads to an anticausative diathesis called *Inferenzantikausativ* here (see [@sec:summary-inferenzantikausativ]).
+Similar to the previous *Imperfektinferenz* (see [@sec:summary-imperfektinferenz]) it expresses an inferential evidential, in which the speaker indicates confidence in the state-of-affairs based on a deduction from available information.
+By using the participle the event is marked as perfective.
+When used with a transitive verb the *(er)scheinen+Partizip* construction leads to an anticausative diathesis called *Inferenzantikausativ* (see [@sec:summary-inferenzantikausativ]).

 ::: ex
 a.
 Der Plan scheitert. \